wlp-builders/spirit-of-time-license/README.md

 ##### FULL EXAMPLE WITH PLACEHOLDERS

-ZEITGEIST "SPIRIT OF TIME" SOFTWARE LICENSE, Version 1.0, 2024
+"SPIRIT OF TIME" SOFTWARE LICENSE, Version 1.0, 2024

 Copyright (c) 2024 **[YOUR COMPANY OR NAME]**